freenas/freenas-docs/userguide/tn_initial.rst

 can be used to administer the system should the administrative GUI become inaccessible.

-.. note:: you can access the Console Setup menu from within the
+.. note:: You can access the Console Setup menu from within the
    %brand% GUI by typing :command:`/etc/netcli` from :ref:`Shell`.
    You can disable the Console Setup menu by unchecking the "Enable Console Menu" in